If you don’t see your question/or have further questions, please email firstname.lastname@example.org.

 An example to grow business operations: Joe’s Barbershop is seeing an increase in customers.
 Lines are long and they have to turn people away.
 Joe would like to purchase 3 new barber chairs to service more customers but doesn’t have the money to do so.
 Joe requests a $10,000 TMF grant to purchase more chairs and grow the business.

-Businesses that have already received a grant from TMF are eligible to apply again, but are reviewed on a stricter basis.
-Our goal is to help as many businesses as possible in the City of Philadelphia.
+Businesses that have already received a grant from TMF within the last 24 months are not eligible to apply again.
+(Emergency grants do not count) Our goal is to help as many businesses as possible in the City of Philadelphia.

 Emergency Grants are approved on a rolling basis as funds are available.